 Historian Allison Rebadow manages and conducts historical and litigation research.
 Her project experience includes targeted research to support legal cases involving environmental issues, identification of potentially responsible parties (PRPs), corporate succession, industrial site histories, and WWII and Cold War industrial mobilization.
 Ms. Rebadow has also worked on a number of projects involving archival research, image research, and content development for private corporate heritage projects and for museum clients including the National Center for Civil and Human Rights, the College Football Hall of Fame, and the National Museum of Organized Crime & Law Enforcement.

-Allison Rebadow is an Historian for History Associates and she assists with projects related to historical, museum, and litigation research.
-Before joining the company, she completed internships with the United States Holocaust Memorial Museum and the Humanities Council of Washington, DC.
-She has also worked on history projects with the Smithsonian Gardens and the Cleveland Homeless Oral History Project’s founder, Professor Daniel Kerr.
+Prior to joining History Associates, Ms. Rebadow interned with the United States Holocaust Memorial Museum, the Humanities Council of Washington, D.C., and the Archives of American University.
+She also worked on history projects with the Smithsonian Gardens and the founder of the Cleveland Homeless Oral History Project, Professor Daniel Kerr.

-Allison graduated summa cum laude from the University of Florida with a BA in History.
-Her honors thesis, “Evading the Hangman’s Noose: Clemency in a Nazi War Crimes Trial”, focused on geopolitical and cultural forces which led to a program-wide reduction in the sentences of war criminals after the Second World War.
-She then went on to earn an MA in History with a concentration in Public History from American University.
+Ms. Rebadow graduated summa cum laude from the University of Florida with a BA in history.
+Her senior honors thesis, “Evading the Hangman’s Noose: Clemency in a Nazi War Crimes Trial,” focused on geopolitical and cultural forces which led to a program-wide reduction in the sentences of war criminals after WWII.
+Ms. Rebadow also holds an MA in history with a concentration in public history from American University.